TSX Venture Exchange Stock Maintenance Bulletins

 Y

-Pursuant to Corporate Finance Policy 4.1, Section 1.9(e), the Company issued a news release dated November 13, 2020 announcing the closing of the private placement and setting out the expiry dates of the hold period(s).
+Pursuant to Corporate Finance Policy 4.1, Section 1.11(d), the Company issued news releases dated November 2, 2020 and November 20, 2020, announcing the closing of the first tranche and second tranche, respectively, of the private placement and setting out the expiry dates of the hold period(s).
 Note that in certain circumstances the Exchange may later extend the expiry date of the warrants, if they are less than the maximum permitted term.

 ________________________________________